practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 ### Static linking in D

-D's [Phobos Runtime Library](https://dlang.org/phobos/) can be linked statically like this for example:
+When using GDC, D's [Phobos Runtime Library](https://dlang.org/phobos/) can be linked statically like this for example:

 ```
 $ gdc -O3 -static-libphobos random_streams_for_perf_stats.d -o random_streams_for_perf_stats_gdc_stat